uix5/info-inpdir/README.md

 This section describes the various packets sent and received by ID during normal program usage.
 They are listed in order of their packet id.
-Their names are purely derived from their content and / or perceived purpose and are most certainly not their 'official' names.
+Their names (and those of the fields they contain) are purely derived from their content and / or perceived purpose and are most certainly not their 'official' names.

 All fields are Little Endian, unless indicated otherwise.